FrancescoZumo/videogame-procedural-music-experimental-setup/README.md

 For example: `python manual_rank_trace.py valence na1`

-### analyze annotations collected and obtain results
+## Usage: experimental results analysis
 Apart from the user annotations, which are obtained locally, we download and insert inside `questionnaire_results.csv` all answers to the questionnaire, implemented with Google Form: https://forms.gle/bHahSJvXsnDHw6pd7.

 Our code automatically sorts the randomized order of the videos for each participant.